postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 You can delete Postman elements from a public workspace for which you have an [Admin or Editor role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).

-To delete an element from a public workspace, do the following:

 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the element's name, then select **Delete**.
 1. Select **Delete** to confirm your choice.